mkner/basic-pid/docs/examples.rst

     0.025

-This example repeats the previous one, *but* the  timestep integrations are handled manually.
-This allows maximum flexibility to fine-tune the PID regulator for the application.

 A great way to quickly see what type of control is necessary and what possible complexity will required of the PID controller for the process device it is being designed for is to start off start off with the PID controller in **Integrate Mode**.